perlindgren/syncrim/README.md

 - A compiled `SyncRim` application can load/run models for the supported set of components without re-compilation.
 E.g, a

   - `SyncRim-MIPS` application imports the `SyncRim` base and implements (or imports) additional components needed for defining a simulation model for the `MIPS` architecture, while a
   - `SyncRim-RISC-V` application imports the `SyncRim` base, and similarly implements (or imports) additional architecture specific components for the `RISC-V` architecture.

   In this way, common components can re-used between targets, while the `SyncRim` base can be kept small and maintainable.

 ---

-## POC implementation:
+## POC implementation

 `SyncRim` is in early development.
 The POC implementation currently demonstrates: